 - Pupils take part in transition days/sessions to meet their new teacher and see their new classroom

-Where pupils need heightened transitions we will collaborate with the next phase, parents and the pupils to help achieve this.
+Where pupils need heightened transitions we will collaborate with the next phase, Parents/Carers and the pupils to help achieve this.
 This may include:

 - Big Fish, Little Pond - an intervention focused on moving to secondary school